ajay-gandhi/alfred/README.md

 1. `Cronjob` At 5:30pm each weekday, a cronjob wakes up
 2. `[cli.js]` The cronjob runs the CLI with the command order
 3. `[perform.js]` The data files persisted earlier are read to input the order on Seamless
-4. `[notify.js]` *In progress* A message is sent to Slack containing links to confirmations of orders
+4. `[util/slack.js]` A message is sent to Slack containing links to confirmations of orders

+Another asynchronous event is the changing of daily passwords.
+This is to protect the confirmation PDFs, which can contain sensitive information.
+A cronjob runs `util/generate_pw.js` every morning, and basic HTTP auth with the new password is required using `koa_confirmation_middleware.js`.
+The new password is sent to Slack when the orders are put in.

 ## Getting started